Twitter Is Rolling Its Eyes Over News Posts About This Guy’s ‘Curvy’ Wife

 The post goes on to explain what a “real woman” looks like — “not a porn star or a bikini mannequin or a movie character … she has beautiful stretch marks on her hips and cute little dimples on her booty” – and letting all the real women out there know that there is a guy just waiting to “celebrate” them, probably with a self-congratulatory Instagram post.
 Because the internet is just woke enough to understand beauty standards but not quite woke enough to ignore men who talk too much about them, Tripp’s viral Instagram became — for a while at least — fodder for breathless, inspirational coverage.
 Folks online were, understandably less than inspired.

 In Robbie’s defense, Sarah, based on her own Instagram post, seems totally fine with her husband’s post and language.
-Which is good for him.
-But for every other dude, and non-dude, out there reading this, please don’t think for a second that this is an okay thing to do.
-Your wife, based on the fact that you two got, uh, married, probably already knows you’re into her.
-Skip the Instagram.

 Comments